Introduction to the Chinese Space Station Survey Telescope (CSST): Science

 Second, the structure, accretion, radiation mechanism and light variation of AGNs and quasars will be probed.
 The advantages of CSST AGN survey are high spatial resolution and multi-band observations in large sky area, which are helpful for the resolution and identification of large samples of low-luminosity AGNs and eliminating the UV luminosity contamination of host galaxies.
 Besides, the CSST slitless spectroscopic survey can observe broad emission lines such as H${\beta}$, Mg~II and C~IV.
 Repeated observations can simultaneously provide the spectra of bright sources and the changes in emission lines.
 At the same time, the narrow emission lines measured in slitless spectra can provide the physical parameters of narrow-line clouds, making it possible to determine AGN classification.
 Using the CSST high spatial resolution data, combined with theoretical models and multi-band light variation observations, we can study the accretion disk structure, black hole accretion process and radiation mechanism of AGN.
 We will analyze the physics behind the special light variation behavior, and further explore the complex interaction between accretion physics and black hole spin and feedback effects.

 Third, with the help of multi-band data provided by CSST and other telescopes, special AGNs and quasars (such as changing-look AGNs) can be searched and confirmed.
 Their physical origins and evolution history will be explored, and new observational support for black hole growth, galaxy feedback mechanisms, and large-scale structure formation can be provided.
-Using the CSST multi-color photometric and slitless spectroscopic data, as well as ground-based and space-based multi-band data (such as $Euclid$, RST etc.), CSST will discover a large number of high-$z$ quasars ($\sim4000$ at $z\simeq6$ and $\sim700$ at $z\simeq7$) with the blue-end dropout technology (see Figure~\ref{fig:AGN_num}).
+Using the CSST multi-color photometric and slitless spectroscopic data, as well as ground-based and space-based multi-band data (such as $Euclid$, RST etc.), CSST will discover a large number of high-$z$ quasars ($\sim4000$ at $z\simeq6$ and $\sim700$ at $z\simeq7$) with the blue-end dropout technology (see Figure~\ref{fig:AGN_num}), based on the luminosity functions of quasars at $z\simeq6$ and $z>6.5$ \cite{Jiang16aa,Wang19aa}.
 The CSST wide-field survey will detect tens of thousands of lensed quasar candidates and further confirm strong lensed quasars through follow-up observations to explore a series of scientific issues involving foreground galaxies, quasar physical properties, and Hubble constant measurements.
-CSST also can detect thousands of new changing-look AGNs and a batch of narrow-line Seyfert 1 galaxies (NLS1s) and blazers, and will greatly advance the studies of these special AGNs.
+CSST also can detect thousands of new changing-look AGNs and a batch of narrow-line Seyfert 1 galaxies (NLS1s) and blazars, and will greatly advance the studies of these special AGNs.